paneidos/laravel-advanced-throttle/README.md

         'guest' => \App\Http\Middleware\RedirectIfAuthenticated::class,
         // 'throttle' => \Illuminate\Routing\Middleware\ThrottleRequests::class,
-        // Replace the original line (commented out above) with the one below 'throttle' => \Paneidos\AdvancedThrottle\AdvancedRequestThrottle::class,
+        // Replace the original line (commented out above) with the one below
+        // (only needed if you don't use the service provider) 'throttle' => \Paneidos\AdvancedThrottle\AdvancedRequestThrottle::class,
     ];
 }